 Stuffed Pizza.
 There is a goofy sub-species of the Chicago Deep Dish: The Stuffed Pizza.
 It's assembled like a deep dish but the tomato sauce is withheld, then a thin layer of dough is placed on top and pinched to join the top lip, which is then enrobed in the thick red sauce.

-The most popular practitioner is Giordano's with more than 55 locations in Illinois and Florida, but my preference is Bacino's (4 locations), shown at right.
+The most popular practitioner is Giordano's with more than 55 locations in Illinois and Florida, but my preference is Bacino's (4 locations), shown here.
 That said, I'm not a fan of double-crusted pizza.
 They all seem to suffer from the same fatal flaws, soggy shell, top and bottom, insipid sauce, and waaaaay too much flavorless elastic mozzarella.
 Students of pizza should not confuse this with Chicago Deep Dish Pan Pizza as described above.
 It is far inferior to the real deal.